marcoantonioni/cp4ba-wfps/README.md

 For other free tools related to IBM Cloud Pak for Business Automation you can search for projects with the prefix 'cp4ba-' in my public git [https://github.com/marcoantonioni](https://github.com/marcoantonioni)

-More repositories for IBM CP4BA will be made public soon.